qwaneu/qwaneu.github.io/_drafts/statler-and-waldorf-programming.md

 author: Willem van den Ende
 ---

-Us three, having fallen into a conversation with code.
+Us three, having fallen into a conversation with code:

 Me: "Hey, we are Mob Programming..."